block-core/documentation/docs/decentralization/social-media/social-media-platforms.md

 ![](users-as-product.jpg)

 The ability to productize the user is a direct consequence of centralized control over all actions on the platform.
 The trade-off for the user is that they have &quot;free&quot; access.
 In exchange for the market analysis tracking the user&#39;s activities, the platform can direct advertisements to the user they will most likely find interesting.
-This produces the funding that **supports and sustains the platform** as a revenue model.
+This produces the revenue model that **supports and sustains the platform**.

 This mechanism seems somewhat innocuous on its face, but consider that it can be aimed at the sphere of political activity on social media.
 This is evidenced by Facebook&#39;s use of these algorithms in the 2016 U.S. Presidential Election to promote heated and adversarial political arguments on their platform to _socially engineer more clicks_ resulting in a deep political polarization in the U.S. This is where centralized control of speech becomes nasty.
 And it suggests that the productization of the user may not be the best means of funding for a decentralized social media platform.
 And yet some means of funding is necessary. **_TANSTAAFL_** !